SchmidtDSE/processing-geopoint/README.md

 <br>

 ## Installation
-Simply add our jar to your sketch by dragging and dropping.
+Simply add our jar to your sketch by dragging and dropping onto your sketch or putting it in the `code` folder.
 Additional documentation available in our JavaDoc.

 <br>